kubzal/python_interview/README.md

 4. Access the platform in your browser at `http://localhost:5000/`.

 Replace `"your_secret_key_here"` and `"your_message_password_here"` with your desired values for the secret key and message password.

+#### Sending Broadcast Messages

+The platform includes a tool that allows administrators to send pop-up messages to all users who have the app open.
+This can be accessed via the `/send_message_form` endpoint.

+- Navigate to `http://localhost:5000/send_message_form` to access the form.
+- Enter the message you wish to broadcast, and if desired, include a URL and hyperlink text.
+- Validate the message with the password defined in the `MESSAGE_PASSWORD` environment variable.
+- Once sent, the message will pop up for all users currently viewing the platform.

 #### Example Task